1883-1886 a q

-The monogramme was replaced in 1981 by a simplified version of the Hammersmith & Fulham coat of arms.
+The monogram was replaced in 1977 by a simplified version of the Hammersmith & Fulham coat of arms.
 This was replaced after just one season by a circular badge but was reinstated in 1984.

-During the 1980s Fulham moved between the Second and Third Divisions but they found themselves in the basement in 1994 after a succession of owners came and went, all with their sights set on aquiring the valuable Craven Cottage real estate.
+During the 1980s Fulham moved between the Second and Third Divisions but they found themselves in the basement in 1994 after a succession of owners came and went, all with their sights set on acquiring the valuable Craven Cottage real estate.
 Thanks to a vigorous campaign by supporters co-ordinated by former player Jimmy Hill, the club secured their future at the Cottage but their very survival was now in doubt.
-In January 1996, Fulham, attracting a mere 4,000 spectators to their home games, were bottom of the League and had debts spiralling out of control.
-With former player, Micky Adams in charge, they lifted themselves to finish in 17th place and the following season, they won promotion to Nationwide Division Two (previously the Third Division).
+In January 1996, Fulham, attracting a mere 4,000 spectators to their home games, were next to bottom of the League and had debts spiralling out of control.
+Former player, Micky Adams took charge and lifted the team to finish in 17th place.
+The following season, they won promotion to Nationwide Division Two (previously the Third Division).

 During this turmoil a new crest was introduced that was effectively identical to the 1945 version optimised for digital reproduction.